8 Signs Your Pool Needs Shocking

 Shocking the pool after rain can prevent the pool from turning green after heavy rains.

-Hot sunny weather raises the pool water temperature, making it a more favorable environment for both algae and bacteria.
-Flushing the pool with fresh cold water to lower the warm water temperature and then shocking it can stop the pool water look cloudy.
+Hot, sunny weather raises the pool water temperature, making it a more favorable environment for algae and bacteria.
+Flushing the pool with fresh cold water lowers the warm water temperature and shocking it can prevent the pool water from looking cloudy.

-Outside of regular maintenance, shocking a pool is a good preventative measure any time environmental factors increase the risks of bacteria and algae growth or disrupt the pool’s pH levels.
+Shocking a pool Outside regular maintenance is an excellent preventative measure whenever environmental factors increase the risks of bacteria and algae growth or disrupt the pool’s pH levels.

-Using pool shock to increase the pool’s chlorine level significantly (known as super-chlorinating) will be the most effective way of fighting an algae attack.
-You may have to do this a number of times if it is a serious algae attack.
+The most effective way to fight an algae attack is to use pool shock to increase the pool’s chlorine level significantly (known as super-chlorinating).
+If the attack is serious, you may have to do this a number of times.

 If your chlorine levels never stand still, being too high one day and too low the next, a shock treatment may be needed.
-This shock will release most of the combined chlorine in your pool while re-balancing everything to easily allow the chemicals you have added to do their work.
+This shock will release most of the combined chlorine in your pool while re-balancing everything to allow the chemicals you have added to do their work efficiently.

 Always test the pool’s water with a good test kit and shock if necessary.

-It is important to understand the difference between free chlorine, total chlorine and the combined chlorine level so I suggest you also read my post – Free chlorine vs total chlorine vs combined chlorine explained
+It is essential to understand the difference between free chlorine, total chlorine and the combined chlorine level, so I suggest you also read my post – Free chlorine vs total chlorine vs combined chlorine explained

 Also read: How often should you shock your pool